Canop/hu.js/readme.md

     var rect = document.createElementNS("http://www.w3.org/2000/svg", "rect");

-And you'd rather have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.
+You'd rather have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.
+Of course you want the few traps and browser differences handled for you.

 And that might be about all you need.
 Because SVG is already a very high level model, you don't usually need a higher model to draw shapes in your browser.
 You don't need functions hiding the logic of the SVG.